-New: try the Interactive Web Version of Jazzy Beach Critters!
-It works best on the new Microsoft Edge (the Chromium based version) on Windows 10.
-Chrome on Mac and Windows will also work, but the audio may not load immediately and you may initially hear a pause followed by a pile of notes that sorts itself out after a while (just be patient for a few seconds if this happens).
+The online demo works best on the new Microsoft Edge (the Chromium based version) on Windows 10.
+Chrome on Mac and Windows is also good, but the audio may not load immediately and you may initially hear a pause followed by a pile of notes that sorts itself out after a while (just be patient for a few seconds if this happens).
 Older versions of Microsoft Edge and Android/iOS devices have known compatibility issues.
 Please be aware that the web demo now uses part of the same generative music back end as another, ongoing research project (MUSICA).
 Because of this, functionality may evolve over time and bugs may arise as things change.

 Jazzy Beach Critters was a collaboration with Christopher N. Burrows, who designed the game scene with Unity and C#.
 The generative algorithms are implemented in Haskell.
 Music is generated at the level of individual notes, which trigger single-note samples within the Unity framework.
 All of the music generated is stochastic, and all sound synthesis takes place within the game in real-time.
 Unlike a number of other procedural soundtrack implementations for games, there are no pre-recorded or pre-composed musical passages in this scene.
 The communication between the game environment and the music generation algorithms is also bidirectional, meaning that the music can influence game events (as evidenced by the critters producing notes in sync with the music) in addition to game events influencing the music.